Find out more about the Principles

 The Principles require banks to be transparent and accountable.
 Banks are required to report publicly on their positive and negative impacts, their contribution to society’s goals and their progress in implementing the Principles, and to engage with key stakeholders on their impacts.

-A guidance document to support banks in their implementation of the Principles and point to relevant resources, tools, frameworks and good practices will be published in September 2019.
+The Guidance Document supports banks in their implementation of the Principles and point to relevant resources, tools, frameworks and good practices.

 Further support available to Signatory Banks, as UNEP FI members, includes an annul feedback and support meeting with UNEP FI experts, structured peer learning – from banks globally and in your region, trainings, and experts supported working groups.
 For more information, please contact firstname.lastname@example.org.